meyyappan055/variant-backend/README.md

 ### API Endpoints: ###
 **GET /:** Retrieves all variants and renders them in the browser. <br>
 **POST /:** Adds a new variant with provided size, color, and material data.
+**DELETE /:** Delete a new variant by providing size , color and material data.

 ### Docker: ###
 This application can also be run using Docker.Use the following commands: <br>